ScottPlot/ScottPlot/dev/API-Plot.md

 ## Legend()

-**Summary:** Set legend visibility and location.
-Save the returned object for additional customizations.
+**Summary:** Configure legend visibility and location and return the Legend object to allow additional customizations

 **Parameters:**
 * `Boolean` enable